minblock/compute/README.md

 investment per annum at specified amounts.
 However, unlike bond notes, you do not recieve your investment back, only reap a high rate of return on your investment.
 OVO Core is a fork of Dash / DarkCoin pre-spork.
-The reason we choose to use X11 Algorythms over others is because it is 20% faster than Scrypt algorythms and offers other benefits.
+The reason we choose to use X11 Algorythms over others is because it is 20% faster than Scrypt algorythms and offers other benefits such as auto switching between 11 different algorythms. .
 10,0000 OVO's are not easily attainable.
 Only from proof of work and verification of the blockchain, will miners be rewarded.
 Therefore mining OVO's, OVO miners/early adoptors will be rewarded ,not only generating blocks, but also a percentage return that sees no deflation.